What is a basketball cut?

 The diagram below demonstrates a basic example of the banana cut.

-This is an example of a basic banana cut.
 In terms of the setup, 1 is located near the right side wing with possession of the basketball while 2 is in the left side corner.

 From there, 2 executes the banana cut from the left side corner to the top behind the three point line and receives the ball from 1, which could lead to a shot opportunity or drive to the basket.

-The baseline cut occurs when a player runs near the baseline from one area of the court to another area, which is commonly the opposite corner or opposite wing.
+A baseline cut occurs when a player runs near the baseline from one area of the court to another area, which is commonly the opposite corner or opposite wing.

 The diagram below showcases a basic example of the baseline cut.

-This is an example of the baseline cut involving three offensive players on the court.
 In terms of the setup, 1 is at the top with possession of the ball, 2 is near the right side wing, and 3 is near the left side wing.

 To start the action, 3 receives the ball from 1 while 2 executes the baseline cut through to the left side corner.